Slavery in medieval Europe: Christians holding Muslim slaves

 Although the primary flow of slaves was toward Muslim countries, as evident in the history of slavery in the Muslim world, Christians did acquire Muslim slaves; in Southern France, in the 13th century, "the enslavement of Muslim captives was still fairly common".

-There are records, for example, of Saracen slave girls sold in Marseilles in 1248, a date which coincided with the fall of Seville and its surrounding area, to raiding Christian crusaders, an event during which a large number of Muslim women from this area were enslaved as war booty, as it has been recorded in some Arabic poetry, notably by the poet al-Rundi, who was contemporary to the events.
+There are records, for example, of Saracen slave girls sold in Marseille in 1248, a date which coincided with the fall of Seville and its surrounding area, to raiding Christian crusaders, an event during which a large number of Muslim women from this area were enslaved as war booty, as it has been recorded in some Arabic poetry, notably by the poet al-Rundi, who was contemporary to the events.

 Additionally, the possession of slaves was legal in 13th century Italy; many Christians held Muslim slaves throughout the country.
-These Saracen slaves were often captured by pirates and brought to Italy from North Africa or Spain.
+These Saracen slaves were often captured by pirates and brought to Italy from Muslim Spain or North Africa.
 During the 13th century, most of the slaves in the Italian trade city of Genoa were of Muslim origin.
 These Muslim slaves were owned by royalty, military orders or groups, independent entities, and the church itself.

 Christians also sold Muslim slaves captured in war.
-The Order of the Knights of Malta attacked pirates and Muslim shipping, and their base became a center for slave trading, selling captured North Africans and Turks.
-Malta remained a slave market until well into the late 18th century.
+The Order of the Knights of Malta attacked pirates and Muslim ships, and their base on Malta became a center for slave trading, selling captured North Africans and Turks.
+Hospitaller Malta remained a slave market until slavery was abolished after the knights' rule ended in 1798.
 One thousand slaves were required to man the galleys (ships) of the Order.

 While they would at times seize Muslims as slaves, it was more likely that Christian armies would kill their enemies, rather than take them into servitude.

 Jewish slave trade

 The role of Jewish merchants in the early medieval slave trade has been subject to much misinterpretation and distortion.
 Although medieval records demonstrate that there were Jews who owned slaves in medieval Europe, Toch (2013) notes that the claim repeated in older sources, such as those by Charles Verlinden, that Jewish merchants where the primary dealers in European slaves is based on misreadings of primary documents from that era.
-Contemporary Jewish sources do not attest any a large-scale slave trade or ownership of slaves which may be distinguished from the wider phenomenon of early medieval European slavery.
-The trope of the Jewish dealer of Christian slaves was additionally a prominent image in medieval Europe anti-Semitic propaganda.
+Contemporary Jewish sources do not attest any large-scale slave trade or ownership of slaves which may be distinguished from the wider phenomenon of early medieval European slavery.
+The trope of the Jewish dealer of Christian slaves was additionally a prominent canard in medieval European anti-Semitic propaganda.